Design & Detail

 Bezel.
 A bezel is like a lip of metal that surrounds the edge of a precious stone.
 Bezels are very durable, and are ideal for people with active lifestyles.
 If you set a diamond in a white gold bezel it may appear larger.

 Claw settings.
 Claw (or prong) settings are always very popular, and don’t seem to go out of style.
 The stone is held in place by delicate metal claws that are pushed over its outer edge.
-Such settings showcase diamonds very well, because they allow a maximum amount of light into the stone, illuminating its depths.
+Such settings showcase diamonds very well, because you can see 3/4 of the stone.

 Gypsy setting.
 Gypsy set stones lie flush with the metal that surrounds them, without visible claws.
 If you love the simple, modern look — and if you’re concerned that your ring may catch on clothing — this is the setting for you.